To Drive or not to Drive?

 There was an extremely interesting article on Business Insider recently about the future of driving.
-From replacing the horse as a mode of transport barely a century ago, we are now at a point where the big question is about whether to replace the driver or not.
+Transport saw one huge jump when horses as modes of transport were replaced, barely a century ago.
+And now. we are at another crossroads.
+The big question is about whether to replace the driver or not.

 The article approaches the subject of drivers and cars themselves, from multiple points of view.
 One, being that of Morgan Stanley’s auto analyst who sees a future that works on an Uber kind of model, where you and me don’t own cars, but merely use them as a service when needed.

-The next view comes from that of a Citi analyst, who feels that owning cars is almost an irreplaceable part of our lives, even if, for most part, they’re just sitting there doing nothing.
+The next view comes from that of a Citi analyst, who feels owning cars is an irreplaceable part of our lives.
+Even if, for most part, they’re just sitting there doing nothing.

 You can read the whole Business Insider article here: Tesla is in the middle of a debate about the future of driving